-SLA policies in Freshdesk to determine the Due By time for each ticket.
-You can either have a single SLA policy for all tickets or have multiple SLA policies for different types of tickets.
+You can either have a single SLA policy for all tickets or have different SLA policies for different types of tickets.
 As an example, you can have a shorter SLA target for tickets from Social media or VIP customers.

 - Login to your Freshdesk

-- Go to Admin > General Settings > SLA Policies.
+- Go to Admin > Workflows > SLA Policies

-- If you're on the Blossom or Garden plan of Freshdesk, you can edit the Default Policy.
-This default SLA target will apply to all your tickets.
+- If you're on the Blossom plan of Freshdesk, you can edit the Default Policy

-- Choose whether the SLA timer should be calculated based on Business or Calendar hours.
+- Choose whether the SLA should be calculated based on Business or Calendar hours

-- If you'd like to enable escalations when service levels are violated, make sure that the Escalation Email button is toggled on.
+- If you'd like to enable escalations when service levels are violated, make sure that the Escalation option button is toggled on (Available from Estate onwards)

 - Click Save to finish setting up your SLA Policy